How many roots and root canals does a tooth have?

 2) Three-dimensional radiographs.

 Over the past decade, the use of Cone Beam Computed Tomography (CBCT) 3D imaging. has become more and more common in dentistry.
-And the view that it gives can answer many uncertainties about a tooth’s roots and canals, including the types of difficulties discussed above.
+And kinds of images that this technique can provide can go a long way in answering uncertainties about a tooth’s roots and canals, especially for teeth that have an abnormal or very complex anatomy.

 Due to the expense of these units, however, most general practitioners don’t have CBCT capability.
 Its use with root canal work is typically limited to the offices of root canal specialists Endodontists.